 2. Don’t post your infographic without context.

-3. Don’t break your infographic up into sections without telling us it needed to be designed for that.
+3. Don’t break your infographic up into sections unless it’s designed for that.

-4. Don’t make your infographic so small within a post/page that it’s impossible to read.
+4. Don’t make your infographic so small on the page that it’s impossible to read.

 5. Don’t hide your infographic; make sure it’s easily reached through your website navigation.